 In January of 2022, the Fisheries Council of Canada joined a labour coalition spearheaded by Food and Beverage Canada (FBC) to advocate for an Emergency Foreign Worker Program to address the labour issues in the short-term and secure relief for industry's labour pressures.
-As a result of the hard work of the coalition, a series of unprecedented changes to the Temporary Foreign Worker Program were made, which included: the removal of the limit to the number of low-wage positions that employers in seasonal industries, such as fish and seafood processing, can fill through the TFW Program; an increase of valid Labour Market Impact Assessments (LMIAs) to 18 months from nine months; and the ability for employers in certain sectors to hire up to 30% of their workforce through the TFW Program for low-wage positions for one year.
+As a result of the hard work of the coalition, a series of unprecedented changes to the Temporary Foreign Worker Program were made, which included: the removal of the limit to the number of low-wage positions that employers in seasonal industries, such as fish and seafood processing, can fill through the TFW Program; an increase of valid Labour Market Impact Assessments (LMIAs) to 18 months; and the ability for employers in certain sectors to hire up to 30% of their workforce through the TFW Program for low-wage positions for one year.
+However, in March 2024 these changes were peeled back, specifically the 30% was reduced to 20%, and LMIAs will only be valid for 6 months.
+These announcements were deeply disappointing not only to our sector, but many within the food and beverage manufacturing sectors.
+FCC signed on to a joint news release with FBC and others from the labour coalition expressing our disappointment.

+FCC members recognize the use of TFWs is a last resort.
+It is also expensive.
+But, unfortunately, in many coastal locations, the reality is an undeniable labour shortage.
 FCC is a member of a working group focusing on Immigration and Foreign Workers with the goal of developing a long-term solution to facilitate the entry of foreign workers and new Canadians into Canada's agriculture and food and beverage manufacturing sectors.

-We have also partnered with Food Processing Skills Canada to promote their new suite of programming aimed at improving the food processing sector's overall skills.
+The sector is working to attract more Canadians and permanent residents.
+We have partnered with Food Processing Skills Canada to promote their new suite of programming aimed at improving the food processing sector's overall skills.
+FCC launched a careers and labour social media campaign earlier this year.
 Additionally, FCC has Canada's only seafood-industry professional development program, Future Leaders Canada.
 In partnership with the National Fishing Institute in the United States, the program is open to any seafood sector employee who is interested in gaining a fulsome understanding of the workings of the industry.